Rhapsody, Op. 1 (Bartók): Composition

 The Rhapsody for piano was a very important work, especially for the fact that it was at that time when Bartók decided to begin his third list of compositions.
 In this stage, he decided to embark on a new period in his artistic career where he would mainly explore folk music from Romania and Hungary.
-This turned out to be the pivotal work from which he developed a new direction for both his compositional style and his preoccupations as an artist.
+This turned out to be the pivotal work from which he would develop a new direction for both his compositional style and his preoccupations as an artist.

 The Rhapsody was completed in late 1904 and was dedicated to Emma Gruber, who later became the wife of Zoltán Kodály.
 Drafts for the composition are not extant.
 The virtuoso piano writing of the work's "elaborate textures and sectional contrasts" relates to the model of Franz Liszt.

 After five revisions and updates, Bartók also released a version for piano and orchestra in 1905 and a version for two pianos.
 In 1907, Bartók also composed a fourth version of the same piece, which was shortened by almost half of the total length of the composition.